PostgreSQL ALTER TABLE: Add & Rename Column

 Book:

-We need the name of the column author to book_author.
+We need to change the name of the column author to book_author.
 Here is the command:

 ALTER TABLE Book RENAME COLUMN author TO book_author;